Using a patient approach, Twins' bats handling AL East arms

-Many of the Twins' best teams of the last 20 years built their success on the compost heap of the American League Central division.
+Many of the Twins' best teams of the past 20 years built their success on the compost heap of the American League Central Division.

 Maybe this year's team is different.

 Beating the dregs of the division is useful.
-What the Twins have done in the last five days is a departure from their bottom-feeding past.
+What the Twins have done in the past five days is a departure from their bottom-feeding past.

 Without their top three starting pitchers and without four players on the COVID restricted list, they went to Toronto over the weekend and won a series against a good, hot team.